-We wear the 1860s campaign uniform, worn by British units serving in New Zealand in the 1860s, of navy blue serge fatigue jacket (rather than the traditional red) and Kilmarnock (pork pie) forage cap, with standard British Enfield equipment.
+We wear the 1860s campaign uniform, worn by British units serving in New Zealand in the 1860s, of navy blue (rather than the traditional red) serge fatigue jacket (or 'India pattern frock' or 'jumper') and Kilmarnock (pork pie) forage cap, with standard British Enfield equipment.
 Some of us also have red 1856 pattern parade tunics and 1855 pattern shakos.

-There are two theories about why troops in New Zealand wore blue fatigue jackets:
+There are two theories about why troops in New Zealand wore blue India pattern frocks:

 There is photographic evidence of the 65th parading in New Plymouth in 1861 wearing white duck trousers, which had been abolished.
 They were supposed to be for use in the tropics and New Zealand is definitely temperate (much like England, only sunnier).

 The 65th on parade, New Plymouth, Taranaki, March 1861